-Interim: Interim committees may be appointed by the president as are needed as long as the rule ii (2) section 13 is adhered to.
+Interim: Interim committees may be appointed by the President as are needed as long as the Rule II §13 is adhered to.

 RULE V

 DUES, ASSESSMENTS, & SUBSCRIPTIONS

 Dues: Membership dues, which from time-to-time are changed in an amount approved by the Board of Trustees, will be solicited from each member of the “Alumni Class” under the supervision of the Board of Trustees, but such dues will be voluntary, and non-payment shall have no affect on membership status.